ehoang0106/blog/source/_drafts/containerized.md

    - Implement health checks
    - Set up automated backups
    - Add monitoring dashboard
+   - Configure RDS performance insights

 ## Conclusion

-This project demonstrates the power of combining web scraping, data storage, and visualization to create a useful tool.
+This project demonstrates the power of combining web scraping, AWS RDS for data storage, and visualization to create a useful tool.
 The modular architecture allows for easy maintenance and future enhancements.
-The use of modern technologies like Docker ensures consistent deployment across different environments.
+The use of modern technologies like Docker and AWS RDS ensures consistent deployment and reliable database management across different environments.

 For the complete implementation, you can check out my code [here](https://github.com/ehoang0106/RDS).